 9 Inspiring Small Workshop Ideas

 Corporate events don’t have to be confined to conference rooms.
-If you’re looking to host a productive but fun corporate event, workshops are the perfect opportunities for learning, networking, and team bonding.
-Brush up on some skills, bring your employees together, or learn something entirely new with these small workshop ideas.
+If you’re looking to host a productive but fun corporate event, these small workshop ideas are the perfect opportunities for learning, networking, and team bonding.
+Brush up on some skills, bring your employees together, or learn something entirely new with our workshop ideas.

 With Peerspace, you can find a unique workshop or event space — such as a restaurant, historic estate, gallery, or winery — that suits your company’s needs, budget, and objectives.
-Choose inspiring spaces with an outdoor area, photo-ready decor, a kitchen, projectors, and anything else you could possibly need to make your event a success.
-Plus, the Peerspace Concierge team is available to help arrange catering; rent out A/V equipment and furniture; and recommend trusted vendors.
+Choose inspiring spaces with an outdoor area, photo-ready decor, a kitchen, projectors, and anything else you need to make your event a success.
+Plus, the Peerspace Concierge team is available to help arrange catering, rent out A/V equipment and furniture, and recommend trusted vendors.

 1. Write on!

 Written communication is a crucial skill for almost any industry.
+And we’ve all seen professional written communications filled with unclear ideas and poor grammar.
+But this small workshop idea can put an end to that in your workplace.
 Bring in a professor from a local university, a freelancer, an author, or a consultant, and ask everyone to bring their laptops and put their writer hats on.
 You can find experts in marketing writing, email communication, technical writing, or any area that fits your company’s needs.
-Offering your staff the ability to sharpen their skills and receive feedback on their writing is invaluable, and your company’s overall brand will be better for it.
+Offering your staff the ability to sharpen their skills and receive feedback on their writing is invaluable.
+And believe us, your company’s overall brand will be better for it.

 2. Cultivate emotional intelligence

-In addition, TEDx speaker Dr. Jennifer Thomas collaborated with Gary Chapman, who popularized the Five Love Languages, on a book about making better apologies, and she is currently a speaker for corporate events.
-There is also a related movement called Appreciation at Work, which helps companies build a better workplace culture where all employees feel that their contributions are recognized and valued.
+In addition, consider TEDx speaker Dr. Jennifer Thomas.
+She collaborated with Gary Chapman, who popularized the Five Love Languages, on a book about making better apologies.
+She is also currently a speaker for corporate events.
+There is a related movement called Appreciation at Work, which helps companies build a better workplace culture where all employees feel that their contributions are recognized and valued.
 Focus on improving communication and relationships among your employees.
 Building a healthy culture at work will improve all areas of the company.